-Travel with tea.
-You can enjoy good tea, in an easy to prepare manner, whether you're an overnighter, away for the week or at work for the day.
+Tea to go.
+Enjoy great tea anywhere, whether you're an overnighter, away for the week, at work for the day, or on a picnic.
 Here are some of the best ways to travel with tea.

-Do you dread the idea of not having your favorite loose leaf tea when you're away from home?
-There's nothing more comforting than a cup of tea.
-Especially when it's your favorite tea which can be even more comforting when you’re away from home.
-I will show you some of the best and easiest ways to travel with tea by taking your tea and teaware on the go.
+Do you dread not having your favorite loose-leaf tea when you're away from home?
+There's nothing more comforting than a cup of tea, especially when it's your favorite.

-I use this mug I bought from Tea Forte.
+I've used this tea infuser mug I bought from Tea Forte for years.
 It has a stainless steel infusing basket that sits inside and a lid that keeps the tea warm.
-The inverted lid can then be used to set the basket on to catch any drippings after the tea is finished steeping.
+The inverted top can then set the basket on to catch any drippings after the tea is finished steeping.

 You can bring your favorite tea leaves to work and keep them stored in an airtight tin and use the hot water from the office coffee machine for steeping.

-The other option is to bring an electric kettle if you're going to be in one place for awhile.
-I like the Bonavita or the Cuisinart model because they both have a variable temperature and elegant design.
+The other option is to bring an electric kettle if you're going to be in one place for a while, such as an office.
+I like the Bonavita or the Cuisinart model because they have variable temperatures and elegant designs.
 Bonavita does make less expensive models that you wouldn't mind leaving at work.

-A quality traveler tumbler is a must-have.
-Most are well insulated making them perfect for hot or iced tea.
+A quality traveler tea infuser tumbler is a must-have when you're taking tea to go.
+Most are well-insulated, making them perfect for hot or iced tea.

-Things I look for in a good tea tumbler:
+What to look for in a good tea infuser tumbler:

 - A good seal that does not leak.